mvousden/psap/doc/source/implementation.rst

    work without making the problem definition file more obtuse than it already is.
 Both vectors and arrays support efficient random access and indexing.

+ - The vector of hardware edges connect two hardware nodes by indices with a given weight (the float).
+This vector is later used to populate the weight cache.

- - The weight cache, computed by the Floyd-Warshall algorithm, is stored as an vector of vectors for the same reasons as the above.
+ - The weight cache, computed by the Floyd-Warshall algorithm, is stored as an vector of vectors for the same reasons as the first point.

  - Each hardware node is aware of its index from the perspective of the problem, which makes looking up entries in the edge cache more efficient in